HideoDesigner/DesignBracket/README.md

 ### Communication Strategies
 - Encourage positive and formal language in subject lines to improve email sentiment
-- Consider timing important communications for weekends or daytime hours
+- Consider important communications for weekends or daytime hours

 ### Monitoring Tools
 - The model can flag potentially negative communications for review